eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 .. image:: /_static/gettingstarted-figures/1.6.2-2.png
    :align: center

-**Note:** Cyclone's default behavior is to automatically detect the first network interface card available on your machine and uses it to exchange the hello world message.
-Ensure that your publisher and subscriber applications are on the same network, selecting the right interface card.
-This is one of the most common issues on machine configurations with multiple network interface cards.
+**Note:** Cyclone's default behavior is automatically detecting the first network interface card available on your machine and using it to exchange the hello world message.
+Therefore, selecting the correct interface card is essential to ensure that your publisher and subscriber applications are on the same network.
+This is a common issue with multiple network interface cards on machine configurations.

-This default behavior can be overridden by updating the property ``//CycloneDDS/Domain/General/``
+You can override this default behavior by updating the property ``//CycloneDDS/Domain/General/``

 ``NetworkInterfaceAddress`` in a deployment file (e.g.
 ``cyclonedds.xml``) that you created to point to it through an OS environment variable named CYCLONEDDS\_URI.

-More information on this topic can be found in the `github repository <https://github.com/eclipse-cyclonedds/cyclonedds/blob/master/docs/manual/options.md>`__ and the configuration section on https://github.com/eclipse-cyclonedds/cyclonedds.
+More information on this topic can be found on the `GitHub repository <https://github.com/eclipse-cyclonedds/cyclonedds/blob/master/docs/manual/options.md>`__ and on the configuration section on https://github.com/eclipse-cyclonedds/cyclonedds.

 Want to know more about DDS?